 What it does: Provides and maintains military equipment

-Staff stats: 1400 at 14 Australian and two international sites
+Staff stats: 3,500 employees at 14 Australian and three international sites

 The good bits: Supportive team culture